 In doing an early exercise, you may achieve the following:

 - You start your holding period requirement to meet the standard for a qualifying disposition.

-- Assuming the share price is higher when you sell then when you exercised your ISOs, you pay less in AMT.
+- Assuming the share price is higher when you sell then when you exercised your incentive stock options, you may pay less alternative minimum tax.

 While the potential benefits are many, there are also risks to consider.
-You may be wrong and the stock price may drop.
+Namely you may be wrong and the stock price may drop.
 If you exercise and hold your shares, this may leave you at risk of losing real money.

 Ultimately the decision to do an early exercise should be based on your goals, your risk, and your intentions for the stock in the short and long term.
 A good plan will address these questions at both a global level as well as an individual stock grant level.